1983 Copa América: Semi-finals

 Uruguay won 3–1 on points.

 2–2 on points.
 Brazil won on a drawing of lots.

-Finals
+Final

 Uruguay won 3–1 on points.

 Goal scorers

 With three goals, Jorge Luis Burruchaga, Roberto Dinamite and Carlos Aguilera are the top scorers in the tournament.
 In total, 55 goals were scored by 40 different players, with none of them credited as own goal.